steadylearner/docker-examples/hash/README.md

 I use **JavaScript, Rust, Python** and thought that **JavaScript** will be useful for this project because your company use Node and go language.

-1. I coded gRPC Node servers for users and products with postgresl in local machine.
+1. I coded gRPC Node servers for users and products with postgresql in local machine.

 2. I used **Tape** for end to end tests because it is faster and **Jest** for general tests and **ESLint** for organization and to find potential problems.